Best Primary Care EMR Software Buyer's Guide 2025

 Hospitals or Enterprise Organizations

-EHR software companies such as Epic, Cerner, AllScripts, NextGen, Athenahealth, IMS by Meditab, eClinicalWorks, Meditech, McKesson, MEDHOST, etc. usually target and provide solutions for larger corporations like Hospitals, ACOs, PCMH, IPAs, CINs (Clinically Integrated Networks), Public Health Departments, etc.
+EHR software companies, such as Epic, Cerner, AllScripts, NextGen, Athenahealth, IMS by Meditab, eClinicalWorks, Meditech, McKesson, and MEDHOST, typically target and provide solutions for larger corporations, including hospitals, ACOs, PCMHs, IPAs, CINs (Clinically Integrated Networks), and public health departments.

-These entities also require the EHR software also need to integrate with multiple other software and medical devices.
+These entities also require the EHR software to integrate with multiple other software and medical devices.

 Why Practices Need EMR Software

-Since the introduction of Meaningful Use most healthcare practices simply have little, or no choice, but to convert their practice operations to EHR software.
+Since the introduction of Meaningful Use, most healthcare practices have little or no choice but to convert their practice operations to EHR software.
 However, most providers today select the EHR software that best suits their specific needs and must perform an extensive search to evaluate all available options before they find one that is suitable.
 Most potential EMR Software buyers in the market today have the following in common:

 1. Do not know what they are looking for